Goat Breeds ~ How to Choose the Best One

 • Likely to escape enclosures

 Consider this list of goat breeds when making your selection.
-First decide whether you want a considerable amount of milk or meat production or a friendly family pet.
+First, decide whether you want a considerable amount of milk or meat production or a friendly family pet.
+There are many types of goats for different purposes, including for their fibers and for brush and weed clearing.

 Some breeds are very versatile, offering plenty of milk and meat while having a mild temperament.
 Others are better for singular tasks, depending on what you think your farm is lacking.